In a hurry? Check out my RESUME!

 The longer version:

-Locked in a room with nothing but a laptop, a deadline, and a steady stream of questionable pop music tracks from the early 2000s, I would be in my happy place.
+Locked in a room with nothing but a laptop, a deadline, and a steady stream of questionable pop and hip hop tracks from the early 2000s, I would be in my happy place.
 I’m Michelle, and I’m obsessed with writing.

 It’s an addiction that started early, and my Russian immigrant parents have hoarded the evidence.
 Among my mother’s impressive collection of unusable fabric scraps and lidless Tupperware containers sits my very first novel: An action-adventure tale starring my favorite stuffed animal.
 I found the assignment to be rather unsophisticated, but my skills and talent have really evolved since that second grade endeavor, and I believe my willingness to tackle the mediocre material really speaks to my can-do attitude.